Sujata2003/Data-Science/Data-Visualizer-Web-App/readme.md

-# Data Visualizer - Web App
+# 📊Data Visualizer - Web App

 The Data Visualizer Web App is a user-friendly tool for visualizing data from CSV files.
 It allows users to upload CSV files, select columns for visualization, and generate various types of plots to analyze the data.